 Make-Ahead and Storage

-Make-Ahead: Scallops are meant to be eaten as soon as they are finished cooking.
+Make-Ahead: Since scallops are so delicate, they are meant to be eaten as soon as they are finished cooking.

-How to Store: Cover and keep in the refrigerator for up to 3 days.
-These will not freeze well, and I would recommend freezing un-cooked.
+How to Store: I cover and keep the scallops in the refrigerator for up to 3 days.
+These will not freeze well, and I would recommend freezing them uncooked.

 More Seafood Recipes